Kia Sportage: Markets

+Asia

+Vietnam

+The fifth-generation Sportage was launched in Vietnam on 10 June 2022, in four trim levels: Luxury, Premium, Signature and Signature X-Line.
+Three powertrains were available: a 1.6-litre T-GDi turbocharged petrol, a 2.0-litre MPi petrol and a 2.0-litre CRDi turbocharged petrol; the former comes with AWD and the latter two comes with front wheel drive.

 Europe

 The short-wheelbase, European-spec fifth-generation Sportage was announced in September 2021.
 It is shorter in length by 135 mm, and shorter in wheelbase by 75 mm compared to the international model.
 Other differences include the deletion of a window on the rear quarter panel, and a modified front fascia.

 For the European market, Kia offers several range of drivetrains that includes plug-in hybrid, hybrid, mild hybrid, and diesel engine.
-The PHEV version features a 1.6-liter four-cylinder T-GDi engine and a 66.9 kW permanent magnet traction electric motor with a 13.8 kWh lithium-ion battery.
+The PHEV version features a 1.6-litre four-cylinder T-GDi engine and a 66.9 kW permanent magnet traction electric motor with a 13.8 kWh lithium-ion battery.
 The whole system produces 261 hp.
 The hybrid model with same T-GDi engine and a 44.2 kW electric motor paired with a 1.49 kWh battery and produces 226 hp.

-The mild-hybrid model also uses the 1.6-liter T-GDI engine, which produces either 147 hp or 177 hp.
-The 1.6-liter four-cylinder diesel engine is available with an option of 113 hp or 134 hp of power output.
-A 7-speed dual-clutch transmission is available for the 1.6-liter while a 6-speed manual transmission is standard for all variants.
+The mild-hybrid model also uses the 1.6-litre T-GDi engine, which produces either 147 hp or 177 hp.
+The 1.6-litre four-cylinder diesel engine is available with an option of 113 hp or 134 hp of power output.
+A 7-speed dual-clutch transmission is available for the 1.6-litre while a 6-speed manual transmission is standard for all variants.
 All European models are equipped with Stop-and-Go technology.

+Latin America

+Brazil

+The fifth-generation Sportage in the short-wheelbase version was launched in Brazil on 1 July 2022, with two trim levels: EX and EX Prestige; it is powered by a 1.6 T-GDi 48V turbocharged petrol mild hybrid.

+Mexico

+The fifth-generation Sportage was launched in Mexico on 14 March 2023, in three trim levels: EX, EX Pack and SXL.
+Two powertrains are available: 2.0-litre MPi petrol and a 2.5-litre GDi petrol.
+In February 2024, the Hybrid version based on the SXL trim was added to the range.

+The facelifted Sportage was released in Mexico in May 2025, with the new X-Line trim for the Hybrid version.